 Keeping Your Eyes On The Prize

 Enjoying your food plan is the best way to keep your blood sugar under control, and prevent diabetes complications.
-Diabetic diets can be easy to achieve and sustain.
+A diabetic diet can be easy to achieve and sustain.
 To improve variety, work in some of your favorite foods and ones you haven't tried yet.
 Get creative within the guidelines of your healthy eating plan.
 You will reap the benefits.

 The information on this page is a guideline only, please consult you doctor before beginning any diet plan.